Publication Date: Wednesday September 16, 1998

 MUSIC STORE and BEST PLACE TO BLOW YOUR LAST $20

-The zenith of local music stores is once again Tower Records, according to our readers, who gave it 73 votes.
+The zenith of local music stores is once again Tower Records, according to our readers.
 The Mountain View mecca serves as a teen hangout, concert ticket outlet, and warehouse for musical tastes spanning the gamut from classical and jazz to ear-splitting rock.
 There's also a video department, a healthy selection of CD singles and a bookstore next door.
 Best of all, if you feel compelled to buy an Indigo Girls CD late on Christmas Eve, you can head on over to Tower.
 The store is open from 9 a.m. to midnight every day of the year.
-Melody Lane and Hear Music tied for second place in the Best Music Store category.
-For Best Place to Blow Your Last $20, Kepler's Books in Menlo Park claimed second place, and Printer's Inc. Bookstore on California Avenue came in third.
+Hear Music at the Stanford Shopping Center received second place in the Best Music Store category.
+For Best Place to Blow Your Last $20, Kepler's Books in Menlo Park claimed first place, with Tower Records coming in a close second.

 Tower Records, 630 San Antonio Road, Mountain View, 941-7900

 Longs Drug Store chain has become firmly entrenched as the place of choice for buying potions and lotions and prescriptions to tend ailments.
-With 48 votes, Longs won this category for the fourth year in a row.
-Walgreens Drug Store, with outlets in Palo Alto and Mountain View, picked up 30 votes.
-Maximart Pharmacy made a strong showing in third place with 24 votes.
+Longs won this category for the fifth year in a row.
+Walgreens Drug Store, with outlets in Palo Alto and Mountain View, came in second.

 Longs Drug Store, 352 University Ave., Palo Alto, 324-1667

-Photo Time at the Stanford Shopping Center held onto first place in this category for the second year in a row with 43 votes.
-The store across from Crate & Barrel offers one-hour photo processing, reprints, enlargements, poster prints, slides, overheads from prints, a portrait studio, meeting presentation services and many other services.
-Longs Drug Store came in second with 29 votes.
-Venerable Keeble and Shuchat on California Avenue received 22 votes.
+Photo Time at the Stanford Shopping Center held onto first place in this category for the third year in a row.
+The store right next door to Boudin's offers one-hour photo processing, reprints, enlargements, poster prints, slides, overheads from prints, a portrait studio, meeting presentation services and many other services.
+Venerable Keeble and Shuchat on California Avenue came in second.